CMSNA Charter

 Contributions to CMSNA are exempted from Federal Income Tax

-The membership list of the CMSNA is used only for official contact with members and mailing the newsletter, The MacLaren Standard.
+The membership list and records of CMSNA are used only for official contact with members and facilitating distribution of our digital version of the newsletter, The MacLaren Standard.

 CMSNA Structure